How to Clean Nike Air Max Shoes

 Plus, the price of electricity right now is enough to put anyone off running their washing machine unnecessarily!

-So if the washing machine is a no-go, how do you clean your Air Max?
+So if the laundry machine is a no-go, how do you clean your Air Max?
 Simple.
 Just follow our step-by-step process below…

 To get into every nook and cranny to clean your Air Max trainers, you’ll need to remove the shoelaces.
 Simply soak the laces in warm water with a cleaning solution or even washing liquid.